Updated: Jun 19

 Drain the tofu pieces from the marinade.

 In a medium fry pan, heat the oil.
 Test a small piece of tofu in the oil first to see if it is hot enough.
 If the tofu sizzles straight away, it is ready.
-Fry the tofu pieces in batches until golden brown.
+Fry the tofu until golden brown.
 The longer you fry, the crispier they will be.
 I like mine juicy without being too crispy.
 But you choose your favourite texture.

 To serve, sprinkle with vegan parmesan cheese.